BelenZapata85/training-health/README.md

-This repository is for training purposes for the JIBE projects.
+This repository is for training purposes to learn about the proportional-multi state life table model.